Azure/CostManagement-To-Kusto/README.md

 The system consists of an Azure Data Explorer cluster, an Azure Data Factory, and a Storage Account.

-An admin using a command line tool or Azure Cost Management automatic export to push usage data in to blob containers in the storage account.
-Azure Data Factory will automatically load new data into Azure Data Explorer as it arrives in the blob containers via an Event Grid trigger.
+An admin using AzCLI or Azure Cost Management automatic export pushes usage data in to blob containers in the storage account.
+Azure Data Factory automatically loads new data into Azure Data Explorer as it arrives in the blob containers via an Event Grid trigger.

 ## Architecture
 ![img](docs/images/dataflow.png)